buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcElectricalDomain/Types/IfcElectricApplianceTypeEnum.md

 # IfcElectricApplianceTypeEnum

-The _IfcElectricApplianceTypeEnum_ defines the range of different types of electrical appliance that can be specified.
+The _IfcElectricApplianceTypeEnum_ defines the range of different types of electrical appliance that can be specified.<!-- end of definition -->

 > HISTORY  New type in IFC2.0.
 Renamed from IfcElectricalApplianceTypeEnum in IFC2x2.
 > IFC2x2 Addendum 1: Missing enumeration values added (ELECTRICHEATER, TUMBLEDRYER and WATERHEATER)